ezzabuzaid/angular-buildozer/README.md

 * Widget/gmap is no longer maintained, I'll keep it as reference
 * Widget/dialog is no longer maintained, you can use it to create custom dialog

+## Development

+* Add Page
+1. scaffold new module, `ng g m pages/{page-name}`
+2. specify your page route name constant in `core/constants/routes.contants`
+2. add the module to route declarations in `layout-routing.module`
+3. add new navigation item in `layout/navbar/navigation`

 ## Summary